Praying with confidence

 But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.
 (Joh 20:31)

-'…everyone who believes in him [Jesus] receives forgiveness of sins through his name.'
+' everyone who believes in him [Jesus] receives forgiveness of sins through his name.'

-Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.
+'Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.'

 Praying according to God's will

-The key word in v14 is 'confidence' which means reliance or certainty.
-This is something we can rely on and be certain of.
-What can we rely on and be certain of?
-That if we ask anything according to God's will we will receive what we ask for.
-That is a wonderful promise and means that if we pray according to his will our prayers will be answered.
-God is saying:
+The key word in v14 is 'confidence,' which is belief in the certainty of something.
+What can we be certain of when we approach God?
+That if we ask anything according to his will we will receive what we ask for.
+That is a wonderful truth and should increase our faith.

 Praying for healing